Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

 ## A New Drush IDU Command

-To try and deal with the issue of multiple versions per operation, I crafted a new _IDU_ (Islandora Drush Utilities) command with example syntax like:
+To try and deal with the issue of multiple versions per operation, I crafted a new _IDU_ (Islandora Drush Utilities) command, `DiffDatastreamVersions`, with example syntax like:

 ```
 drush -u 1 iduF grinnell:10000-10001 DiffDatastreamVersions --dsid=MODS
 ```

 This command will examine the creation dates/times of all of the `--dsid` datastream versions and select the current version along with the most recent version *that is at least one minute older than the current*.
-This helps avoid comparing versions from the same operation.
+This helps avoid comparing "intermediate" versions from the same operation.

 The above command produced the following output: